3dyuval/treewalker.nvim/README.md

 (as navigated to by `Treewalker`).
 When combined with `Treewalker`, it's possible to perform edits in ways analogous to Vim's builtin `{}` motions and `p` textobject.

+---

+## **🚀 About This Fork**

+**This is a fork of [aaronik/treewalker.nvim](https://github.com/aaronik/treewalker.nvim) that adds parent navigation functionality.**

+The original treewalker.nvim is an excellent plugin for syntax-aware navigation.
+This fork extends it with the ability to navigate up the syntax tree hierarchy to parent nodes, solving the "can navigate in but not out" problem while maintaining treewalker's philosophy of skipping uninteresting nodes.

+All credit for the original plugin goes to [aaronik](https://github.com/aaronik) and the original contributors.
+This fork only adds the parent navigation feature.